-For some, responding to the needs that drive sharing a home among generations is difficult.
+For some, responding to the needs that drive sharing a home among generations cannot be tolerated.
 For others being a “sandwiched” family is a lifestyle choice that has many advantages.

-Here are five reasons why being in a multi-generational “sandwich” living arrangement can be desirable.
+Here are five beneficial reasons why being in a multi-generational “sandwich” living arrangement can be desirable.

 Almost a third of young people between the ages of 25 to 34 have moved in with Mom and Dad at some time over the last few years and know someone their age who has or is doing the same thing.